Tap30/ripple/DESIGN_AND_CONTRACTS.md

   provided.
 - **Type safety** is enforced at compile-time when using generic type parameters.
-- **`dispose()` provides complete memory cleanup**: clears event queues, cancels scheduled flushes, releases mutex locks, closes storage adapter, and resets all internal state.
+- **`dispose()` provides complete memory cleanup**: clears event buffers, cancels scheduled flushes, releases mutex locks, closes storage adapter, and resets all internal state.
 - **Re-initialization after disposal**: After calling `dispose()`, you can call `init()` again to restart the client with a clean state.